 A flood attenuation pond is designed for RCP 6.0.
 However, under RCP 8.5 conditions, the volume of runoff results in the pond freeboard being exceeded.
 A consequence of the resulting overtopping would be the inundation of downstream habitable building floors.
 In this case, either the design should be amended to use RCP 8.5 or space be provided around the pond so that Council could increase it in the future without undue hinderance.

 This allows Council to adapt the pond to an increased climate risk should that develop.
-If the downstream land was farm land already subject to flooding and the consequence of the pond capacity being exceeded was a minor increase in the flood depth, then the decision may be taken by Council to leave the design unchanged as the residual risks are understood.
+If the downstream land was farmland already subject to flooding and the consequence of the pond capacity being exceeded was a minor increase in the flood depth, then the decision may be taken by Council to leave the design unchanged as the residual risks are understood.

-Similarly, if a piped road drain or culvert is designed for RCP 6.0 and when tested with RCP 8.5, is found to only surcharge slightly higher than the pipe soffit, with the hydraulic grade line still well below ground level, then the consequence could be considered minor and the pipe diameter can remain with RCP 6.0.
+Similarly, if a piped road drain or culvert is designed for RCP 6.0 and when tested with RCP 8.5, is found to only surcharge slightly higher than the pipe soffit, with the hydraulic grade line still well below ground level, then the consequence could be considered minor, and the pipe diameter can remain with RCP 6.0.

 Design storm detention